 In a 2017 survey by American Student Assistance, more than half of all young workers worry about repaying their loan – which may lead to delaying buying a home.
 And when home ownership is on your mind, student loan debt can be a big factor in how much home you can afford.

 When seeking a mortgage, your ability to be approved is based on 3 main considerations:

 -Your credit score

 -How much money you can use for a down payment

 -How much money you make relative to how much money you owe – referred to as your debt-to-income ratio.

 There is a bright side to your student loan balance compared to other types of debt.
 Student loans are generally viewed by credit agencies as installment loans like home mortgages and loans for automobiles.
 Credit card debt has a bigger impact on your credit score because it’s considered revolving debt – meaning your balance can go up and down over time.
 Here’s an example: carrying $25,000 in credit card debt is likely worse for your credit score (and your ability to get a home loan) than that same amount of student loan debt.

-If student loan debt is part of your financial equation, these tips could help you get a home:
+If student loan debt is part of your financial equation, these tips could help you purchase a home: